oils-for-unix/oils/doc/oil-help.md

     var s = 'mystr'        # equivalent to declare s=mystr
     var pat = / digit+ /   # an eggex, with no shell equivalent

-It's either a global or scoped to the current function.
+It's either global or scoped to the current function.

 #### setvar